WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_27.md

 But the centurion, wishing to save Paul, kept them from carrying out their plan.
 He ordered those who could swim to jump overboard first and make for the land,

 ###### 44
 and the rest on planks or on pieces of the ship.
-And so it was that all were brought safely to land. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And so it was that all were brought safely to land.

 ***